Exercise can have limitless benefit to your heart health

 The benefits of exercise to your cardiovascular health are limitless.

-That’s according to a new study from the researchers at the University of Oxford and published in the PLOS Medicine Journal that used movement monitors to capture the physical activity of more than 90,000 participants over the course of seven days.
+That’s according to a study from the researchers at the University of Oxford and published in the PLOS Medicine Journal that used movement monitors to capture the physical activity of more than 90,000 participants over the course of seven days.
 When they followed up with the participants five years later, researchers found that physical activity resulted in lower risk of cardiovascular disease and those who were most active saw the greatest benefit.

 “Daily exercise is critical for cardiovascular health, blood pressure control, weight loss and overall fitness,” said Dr. Azmey Matarieh, a cardiologist at Advocate Sherman Hospital in Elgin.
 “I recommend 30 minutes of purposeful exercise every day for cardiovascular fitness.
 That means 30 minutes of biking, light running or walking for exercise.
 Whatever it may take to get your heart rate to go up.”